 The Department of Labor requires that we pay students every two weeks.
 Hence, it is important that your students submit their hours worked in a timely manner.
 It is a condition of their employment that they complete the necessary tax forms and submit hours worked in a timely fashion.

 Students are paid the current minimum wage on a biweekly pay schedule.
 It is your responsibility as a supervisor to make sure:

 The College requires all employees hired after December 1, 2012 to direct deposit their pay as a condition of employment.
 An employee may choose to divide and deposit their net pay in up to four different bank accounts.
 Direct deposit (PDF) of pay is done prior to the opening of the business day on the payroll date.
 Your earnings should also be accessible to you at this time.
-A Statement of Earnings will also be sent to you on the payroll date noting your hours worked, gross pay, deductions and net pay deposited (to each account if multiple accounts are chosen).
+A Statement of Earnings is available under the Pay Stub link on the My.knox page, noting your hours worked, gross pay, deductions and net pay deposited (to each account if multiple accounts are chosen).

 Payroll deductions are noted on employee earnings statements in abbreviated form.
 For a complete listing of these codes, please see Deduction and Benefit codes.

 Other than taxes and employee benefit deductions, employees may also choose via payroll deduction to: